softsun-cz/token-airdrop/README.md

 - Yarn 1.22.17

 # Web page:
+1. cd ./web
-1. edit ./web/src/config.ts and paste your contract addresses
+2. edit ./src/config.ts and paste your contract addresses
-2. cd ./web
-3. ./build.sh

-Note:

-edit ./build.sh if you'd like to move the build to different web root
+3. edit ./build.sh and set a different web root where you'd like to deploy your web page
+4. ./build.sh